 It is important to frame the analysis in such a way that the estimated impact of the reforms on scheme members is comparable to the way in which scheme members and their employers currently think about how much they pay for their schemes.
-The most appropriate way of doing this is to make the EEBR calculation consistent with the current framework for setting contributions.
+The most appropriate way of doing this is to make the EEBR calculation consistent with the current framework for setting contributions.1

 The member contributions are taken into account in the calculation of the EEBR.
-So if a scheme has a benefit structure that would be worth 20% of the
+So if a scheme has a benefit structure that would be worth 20% of the member's salary, but the member is contributing 5% themselves in member contributions, then the Effective Employee Benefit Rate would be 15%.

-&lt;sup>1 The EEBR calculation requires making an assumption on the discount rate employed to discount future pension payments back to a present value.
+1 The EEBR calculation requires making an assumption on the discount rate employed to discount future pension payments back to a present value.
 Following a consultation in 2011, the discount rate used by HM Treasury for calculating contribution rates to unfunded public service schemes is linked to GDP growth, approximated by CPI growth plus 3%.
 This discount rate has therefore been used in the EEBR calculations.
 For more discussion about the appropriate discount rate for this analysis see Annex 8.